nathanielc/morgoth/sphinx/_build/html/_sources/faq.txt

 ==========================================================

 Morgoth takes a very modular approach to anomaly detection.
 There is no single algorithm or method to detect anomalies.
-Morogth comes built in with several algorithms but can easily be extended to add more.
+Morgoth comes built in with several algorithms but can easily be extended to add more.

 Morgoth also tries to be very simple.
 It doesn't have tons of dependencies and most